‘It is our Superbowl’: Local shops gearing up to compete on Black Friday

 You can call it the calm before the storm.

-Anderson says, “We may not be their first option but we are still a stop.”
+“We may not be their first option, but we are still a stop,” Anderson says.

 “We get kind of the afternoon crowd,” Wilson says.